 Condominium-style clusters in the central data center.

+Computing and storage resources to support Controlled Unclassified Information (CUI) and protected Public Health (PHI) data research programs.

-On- and off-premise virtualization and containerization capability for reduced capital and operational expenditures, as well as providing increased flexibilty to researchers.
+On- and off-premise virtualization and containerization capability for reduced capital and operational expenditures, rapid depolyment, and high flexibility for researchers.

 Storage - Multi-tiered, large-scale storage facilities to provide seamless access to user data and to meet the increasing demands for data centric computing—central, and in special cases distributed.

-Cybersecurity - resources and capabilities required to ensure security and performance of university systems, to meet and exceed contract requirements, and to build on university core strengths in the field.
+Cybersecurity - resources and capabilities required to ensure security and performance of university systems, to meet and exceed contract requirements and compliance, and to build on university core strengths in the field.

 Visualization tools and venues—central and distributed.